-\begin{remark}We know that any given field operator $\phi_e$ is affiliated with $\qM$ (that is taking the polar decomposition of $\phi_e$, $\phi_e = v |\phi_e|$, one has that $v$ and the spectral projections of $|\phi_e|$ are in $\qM$).
+\begin{remark} We know that whenever a generalised $H$-bound holds, any given field operator $\phi_e$ is affiliated with $\qM$ (that is taking the polar decomposition of $\phi_e$, $\phi_e = v |\phi_e|$, one has that $v$ and the spectral projections of $|\phi_e|$ are in $\qM$).
 But then $\phi_e$ will trivially also be a densely defined closed operator on $L^2(\Rn, \cH)$ for which $v$ and the spectral projections of $|\phi_e|$ are in $\cM$.
-Hence it must be affiliated with $\cM$. \end{remark}
+Hence it must also be affiliated with $\cM$. \end{remark}

-Now, our task is to find a trace $\tau$ on $\cM$ which can be useful for an analysis of measurability.
-This is done in several steps.
-As a first step, one defines a dual action of $\mathbb{R}$ on $\cM$ in the form of a one-parameter group of automorphisms $(\theta_s)$ by means of the prescription

-A fact not immediately clear from the definition of this action is that $\qM$ is not just contained in the fixed points of this dual action, but in fact $\qM=\{a\in \cM:\theta_s(a)=a\mbox{ for all }s\in \mathbb{R}\}$.
-The next step is to define a so called faithful normal semifinite operator valued weight from the extended positive part of $\cM$ to the extended positive part of $\qM$.
-We pause to clarify these concepts.